The superbill: what it is and why you need it

 • Bookkeeping related to insurance claims

-Reduce overhead: As an out-of-network provider, you need to pay for software or services related to billing insurance claims.
+4. Reduced overhead: As an out-of-network provider, you need to pay for software or services related to billing insurance claims.

-Receive payments immediately: With a practice that does not bill insurance, you can receive payment for your services immediately upon providing the service.
+5. Immediately receive payment: With a practice that does not bill insurance, you can receive payment for your services immediately upon providing the service.
 You do not need to wait for an insurance company to pay the claim.

-Drawbacks to using superbills
+Drawbacks to using superbills for insurance

 Start 30-day Free Trial and explore TheraPlatform.
 HIPAA Compliant Video and Practice Management Software for Therapists.